|

 356 postcards

-"Pacific Seas" cafeteria in Los Angeles (undated), Robert Ford's (slayer of
+"Pacific Seas" cafeteria in Los Angeles (undated), the funeral of Robert Ford (slayer of

 Jesse James) funeral, and of Bette Davis.